RichardMax-Visma/DigiHealth_Documentation/Authentication/HelseID_Auth/README.md

 ## When to use

-- Any system-to-system (machine-to-machine) API call to NHN/Helsenorge.
+- Any system-to-system (machine-to-machine) API call to NHN/Helsenorge where HelseID is required.
-- User authentication flows for healthcare applications.
+- This document focuses on system-to-system access; end-user login on Helsenorge can still involve other components (see notes below).

 See also: [Test Environments](../../Test_Environments/) for endpoint URLs per environment.

 ## ⚠️ Important

-**As of December 1, 2025, all healthcare actors must use HelseID for system-to-system API access.**
+**Requirement deadline: 1.12.2025 — HelseID is required for system-to-system access to Helsenorge/NHN APIs (with documented exceptions).**

+Notes from the requirement documentation:

+- Helsenorge historically had an "Innbygger STS"; HelseID is now the required mechanism for system-to-system access.
+- "Innbygger STS" can still be relevant for Helsenorge login flows.
+- Exceptions exist for certain clients (see the "Unntak" section in the source).

 ## Authentication types

-### 1. User Authentication

-- For end-user login flows
-- Supports Norwegian national ID providers

-### 2. System-to-System (Machine-to-Machine)
+### System-to-System (Machine-to-Machine)

 - For server-to-server API calls
 - Uses OAuth 2.0 client credentials flow
-- Required for all NHN API integrations
+- Required when accessing NHN/Helsenorge APIs in system-to-system context (per requirements)

 ## Implementation Requirements